How Many Miles Should a Used Engine Have? The Complete Mileage Guide

 Where did the engine come from?

-• Accident vehicle (low mileage but potential damage)
+- Accident vehicle (low mileage but potential damage)

-• Repossession or insurance total (often well-maintained)
+- Repossession or insurance total (may have maintenance records)

-• Fleet vehicle (documented maintenance)
+- Fleet vehicle (may have documented maintenance)

-• Private owner (unknown history)
+- Private owner (unknown history)

 4. VIN Matching and Compatibility